hagemon/ifz/README.md

 tool in recent versions, causing some group view or its content (e.g. TabView) missing.

-For TabView, which only provide `group` widget without content, we adopted a workaround solution that analysing `group` widget's information and apply `idb ui tap x y` to get detailed content.
+For TabView, which only provide `group` widget without content, we adopted a workaround solution that analysing `group` widget's information and apply `idb ui describe-point x y` to get detailed content.

 More scenarios are discovering for building view hierarchy, issues are welcomed.